bh1505/Calorie-Calculator/README.md

 - username (provided by passport)
 - password (provided by passport)
 - catalogs (array of Catalog documents)
+- myBMR (the user's current Basal Metabolic Rate)
+- myMaint (the user's current amount of calories needed to maintain weight)
+- myWeight (the user's current weight)

 A **Catalog** will contain the following properties:
 - username (name of user that owns this catalog document)